-Since the inception of the curved screen in Galaxy Note edge, Samsung tried hard to develop some killing features for the curved screen.
+Since the inception of the curved-screen in Galaxy Note Edge, Samsung tried hard to develop some killing features for the curved screen.

 What is Galaxy S10 edge screen?

 Samsung introduced the edge screen feature since Galaxy Note Edge (Note 4 Edge).
-But edge screen on Galaxy Note edge is a separate display area to the right side of the main screen.
+But edge screen on Galaxy Note Edge is a separate display area to the right side of the main screen.

 Since Galaxy S6 Edge, edge screen has been no longer a separate part.
 It refers to a part of the main screen linked to the curved edges of the display.

 So, Galaxy S10 edge screen is not a separate screen.
-Instead, it is just part of the screen close to the curved edges on both sides of Galaxy S10, S10+ and S10 5G as illustrated in Galaxy S10 layout.
+Instead, it is just part of the display close to the curved edges on both sides of Galaxy S10, S10+ and S10 5G as illustrated in Galaxy S10 layout.

-Because Samsung started to reduce the curved part of the screen from Galaxy S8, many new Galaxy S8, S9, Note 8, Note 9 and S10 owners may even not realized the curved edges, and the special features associated with them.
+Because Samsung started to reduce the curved part of the screen from Galaxy S8, many new Galaxy S8, S9, Note 8, Note 9 and S10 owners may even not realized the curved edges and the special features associated with them.

 Galaxy S10 edge screen includes two fundamental features: